bruhmoment21/cs2-sdk/README.md

 </h1>

 ## What's this?
 Counter-Strike 2 SDK written in C++ to aid your development.
 This SDK has been written as simplified as possible and kept as close as possible to Source 2 code supporting both DirectX11 and Vulkan graphical APIs.
-I'll keep the project updated if I have time, project's features can be seen in the picture below. *Has been tested on **1.39.5.4**.*
+I'll keep the project updated if I have time, project's features can be seen in the picture below.

 ## What's different from v1?
 Now supports both Windows and Linux, main base logic has been refactored.
 I've gotten rid of the 'Inventory Changer' and skins altogether since I don't have the time to maintain them anymore, v1 can be found [here.](https://github.com/bruhmoment21/cs2-sdk/tree/v1)

+## Injection
+*(This also applies for **v1**.)*

+Tested only with LoadLibrary on Windows and dlopen on Linux.
+Manual mapping will result in a crash.

 ## Detection
 *(This also applies for **v1**.)*